Things that could make a good design into a great design!

 Closet & Organization

-Include a full-size broom cupboard in pantry or laundry room to hide all the cleaning items away from sight.
-The closet might be vertically separated so that one side is for tall items, brooms and the like, and shelving on the other side for cleaning products and smaller items.
+- Include a full-size broom cupboard in the pantry or laundry room to hide all the cleaning items away from sight.
+The closest might be vertically separated so that one side is for tall items, brooms and the like, and shelving on the other side for cleaning products and smaller items.

-Add more closet/linen space than you think you’ll need.
+- Add more closet/linen space than you think you’ll need.
 Way more.
-I have yet to see a builder’s house that has anywhere nearly enough space for bedding and towels.
+I have yet to see a builder’s house that has anywhere enough space for bedding and towels.

 - Include cubbies in the mudroom with an outlet in some of them.